h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 - F1 is measured in the range of 0 to 1, where 0 means that there are no true positives, and 1 when there is neither false negatives nor false positives or perfect precision and recall.
 - Accuracy is measured in the range of 0 to 1, where 1 is perfect accuracy or perfect classification, and 0 is poor accuracy or poor classification.

-**Note:** If you are not sure what AUC, MCC, F1, and Accuracy are or how they are calculated review the concepts section of this tutorial.
+**Note:** If you are not sure what AUC, MCC, F1, and Accuracy are or how they are calculated review the concepts section of this self-paced course.

 ### New Experiment with Same Settings